openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 .. _Use Feedback in a Numerical Input Problems:

 ********************************************
-Use Feedback in a Numerical Input Problems
+Using Feedback in a Numerical Input Problems
 ********************************************

 You can add feedback in a numerical input problem using the simple editor